Holiday inspiration currently loading...

 Today you’re off to County Mayo on the west coast by train, to a jewel of a town on Ireland’s Wild Atlantic Way – the world’s longest defined coastal touring route.
 You’ll be transferred from your hotel to Dublin Heuston station, for the train journey of just over three hours to Westport, in the shadow of Croagh Patrick, Ireland’s holiest mountain.
-Arriving in early afternoon gives you plenty of time to begin your discovery of this classic Irish tourist location.
+Arriving late afternoon gives you time to get your bearings and perhaps enjoy a drink before dinner in this classic Irish tourist location.

 Your accommodation in Westport